msu-cmse-courses/cmse495-SS24/Seeking-Community_Partners.md

 | March 20-24   | Mid-Semester Progress Report and Presentation  |
 | April  24-28  | Final presentations                            |

-Potential community partners should reach out to Dr. Dirk Colbry (colbrydi@msu.edu) as soon as possible.
+Potential community partners should fill out the [MSU Data Science Community Sponsor Connection Form](https://docs.google.com/forms/d/e/1FAIpQLSf5BgOa_6cWDkZeaGiz75VI4s3FbyG5lq3MRSBrrlzi5UNiuQ/viewform).
+If you would like you can also reach out to Dr. Dirk Colbry (colbrydi@msu.edu) directly.

+<sup>1</sup>Note: In addition to project descriptions, project sponsorship typically includes a \$5,000 donation to the CMSE department; this donation may be waived for projects sponsored by units at MSU, non-profits or in the state
+government

 Written by Dr. Dirk Colbry, Michigan State University
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.